-The Home for Everyone Continuum of Care must establish a Governing Board to act on behalf of the homeless crisis response system and its stakeholders.1 Home for Everyone Continuum of Care (HFE COC) is the chosen name of the OH-501 Toledo Lucas County Continuum of Care and the Home for Everyone HFE Board (HFE Board) is the OH-501 Toledo Lucas County HFE Board and primary decision-making body for the Toledo/Lucas County homeless crisis response system.
-The HFE Board represents diverse stakeholders throughout Lucas County by leading a coordinated response to end homelessness and using stakeholder input to inform policies and decisions across

-HFE CoC fulfills the responsibilities of the Continuum of Care Program as assigned in 24 CFR 578 and as outlined in the HFE CoC Governance Charter.
+The Home for Everyone Continuum of Care must establish a Governing Board to act on behalf of the homeless crisis response system and its stakeholders.
+Home for Everyone Continuum of Care (HFE COC) is the chosen name of the OH-501 Toledo Lucas County Continuum of Care and the Home for Everyone HFE Board (HFE Board) is the OH-501 Toledo Lucas County HFE Board and primary decision-making body for the Toledo/Lucas County homeless crisis response system.
+The HFE Board represents diverse stakeholders throughout Lucas County by leading a coordinated response to end homelessness and using stakeholder input to inform policies and decisions across the local homeless crisis response system.
+The HFE Board's primary purpose is to ensure that the HFE CoC fulfills the responsibilities of the Continuum of Care Program as assigned in 24 CFR 578 and as outlined in the HFE CoC Governance Charter.
 The HFE Board must be representative of the relevant stakeholders interested in preventing and ending homelessness within the geographic area and include at least three persons with lived expertise of homelessness.